-The 2014 agreement provides a legal framework for cooperation between the two countries.
+The agreement, which was signed in September 2014, provides a legal framework for cooperation between the two countries.

 Biofuel

 The South African Cabinet approved the national Biofuels Industrial Strategy in December 2007.
 The regulations for mandatory blending of biofuels with petrol and diesel were promulgated in August 2012 and came into effect in October 2016.